yiskw713/yiskw713/README.md

   National Examination on Information Technology in Japan

 * **[JDLA Deep Learning for GENERAL](https://www.jdla.org/en/) [Jul.
 2019]**<br>
-  JDLA aims to develop Deep Learning Generalist, capable of utilizing in business, which has sufficient knowledge in Deep Leaning.
+  JDLA aims to develop Deep Learning Generalist, capable of utilizing in business, which has sufficient knowledge in Deep Learning.

 * **Outstanding Performance Award for Bachelor Theses [Mar.
 2019]**<br>
   My bachelor thesis topic is “Task-oriented Function Detection Based on Operational Tasks”.